CenterForOpenScience/waterbutler/README.md

 invoke test
 ```

-### Known Issues
+### Known issues

-Running `invoke install -d` with setuptools v31 or greater can break WaterButler.
+- Running `invoke install -d` with setuptools v31 or greater can break WaterButler.
 The symptom error message is: `"AttributeError: module 'waterbutler' has no attribute '__version__'"`.
 If you encounter this, you will need to remove the file `waterbutler-nspkg.pth` from your virtualenv directory, run `pip install setuptools==30.4.0`, then re-run `invoke install -d`.

+- `invoke $command` results in `'$command' did not receive all required positional arguments!`: this error message occurs when trying to run WB v0.30.0+ with `invoke<0.13.0`.
+Run `pip install invoke==0.13.0`, then retry your command.

 ### License